Foreign Earned Income Exclusion

 Live in foreign country for the entire tax year without interruption

 - Intend to make a home in the foreign country for an indefinite period of time.
 You must apply a facts-and-circumstances test to determine where you intend to make your home.

 - You must be present in a foreign country for at least 330 full days.

 You must also satisfy the tax-home test.
-Your tax home must be in a foreign country throughout your period of bona fide residence or throughout your physical presence.
+Your tax home must be in a foreign country throughout your bona fide residence or physical presence.

-Earnings while self-employed in industries might be earned income.
+Certain earnings while self-employed in industries might be earned income.
 This applies when capital is a material income-producing factor.
-In these cases, the earnings considered earned income are the lesser of 1 of these:
+In these cases, the earnings considered earned income are the lesser of:

 Material income-producing factors include activities that involve: